libekonst/frontend-engineering-projects/AnimeFan.md

 #### Screens

 - The app has two screens, **All Titles** and **Watchlist**, displayed as tabs.
 The app starts with **All Titles** as the active screen.
-  - Desktop: The tabs are displayed as top tabs with text
+  - Desktop: The tabs are displayed as top tabs.
-  - Mobile: The tabs are displayed as bottom tabs with icons.
+  - Mobile: The tabs are displayed as bottom tabs.
 - Clicking **Watchlist** changes the active view to the **Watchlist** screen and the **Watchlist** tab is highlighted.
   - If the user hasn't added any titles to their watchlist yet, the **Watchlist** screen displays a view informing the user that titles added to the list will be displayed here.
   - If the user adds at least one title to their list, the **Watchlist** screen shows anime title cards and the tab also displays a number in parentheses, indicating the number of titles in the list.